KING'S CHAPEL

 Directions

 King’s Chapel is located at the intersection of School and Tremont Streets in the heart of Downtown Boston.
 Our street address is 58 Tremont Street, Boston, MA 02108.
 We are mostly easily accessible via public transportation.
-The church is an approximately 5 minute walk from the Park Street MBTA station on the Boston Common and Government Center.
-Both the Green Line and Red Line trains stop at Park Street.
-The Green Line and Blue Line stop at Government Center.
+The church is an approximately 5-minute walk from either Park Street MBTA station on Boston Common, or Government Center MBTA station.
+Both the Green Line and Red Line trains stop at Park Street, and both the Blue and Green Lines at Government Center.

 www.kings-chapel.org | 58 Tremont St. Boston, MA 02108 | 617-227-2155